nizar-dev01/cyber-c/README.md

-# Linux System Programming
+# C
-An attempt to learn the basics of Linux system programming
+An attempt to learn the basics of C programming language